No child or young person will have a preventable mental health issue

 2. Form a co-production network to support peer engagement, communication and service design and commissioning.

-Representatives of Youth Participation Groups across East Berkshire met earlier this month to share their priorities for improving Mental Health and Wellbeing Services for Children and Young People (CYP).
+Representatives of Youth Participation Groups across East Berkshire met on the 5th October 2019 to share their priorities for improving Mental Health and Wellbeing Services for Children and Young People (CYP).

 East Berkshire Clinical Commissioning Group facilitated the day in partnership with Local Authorities and the Voluntary Sector to hear from Young people from Slough and Bracknell Forest Young Health Champions, Slough Youth Parliament, the Girls Policy Forum, Kickback Children in Care Council and Young Ambassadors from the Royal Borough.